- Out of an estimated one billion domestic dogs globally, India is home to about 60 million, the fourth highest in the world.

 The assessment also spotlights the role of dogs in driving changes at the boundaries of habitats (edge effects).
 These edge effects, which are basically ecological effects that stem from the creation of habitat edges, either naturally or by human activities, have important implications for forest fragmentation and conservation.

-About 48 percent of the attacks were also reported within protected areas and buffer areas around them, pointing to, as Home says, a “pervasive threat” to biodiversity.
+About 48 percent of the attacks were also reported within protected areas and buffer areas around them, pointing to, as Home said, a “pervasive threat” to biodiversity.
 This data also suggests “dogs are an important part of the edge effect around protected areas in India.”

 “When habitats are fragmented, there are several edge impacts.
 For example when a road passes through a protected area, there are impacts on the species that are at the boundaries.
 Similarly the movement of dogs within such areas and longer forays can extend the impact of the edge,” elaborates Home.